dbos-inc/dbos-demo-apps/typescript/e-commerce/README.md

 ## Unit Testing in DBOS

 The e-commerce example application demonstrates a number of techniques for testing DBOS application logic before deployment.
-For more information on testing in DBOS, see the [Testing and Debugging](https://docs.dbos.dev/tutorials/testing-tutorial) tutorial and [DBOS Testing Runtime](https://docs.dbos.dev/api-reference/testing-runtime) reference.
+For more information on testing in DBOS, see the [Testing and Debugging](https://docs.dbos.dev/typescript/tutorials/development/testing-tutorial) tutorial.

 ### Testing Techniques

 The `payment-backend` project uses:
 * The [`jest`](https://jestjs.io/) testing framework for defining test suites (setup, teardown, and tests) and reporting test results.
-* The [DBOS Testing Runtime](https://docs.dbos.dev/api-reference/testing-runtime), which permits "clear-box" testing of the application logic.
-* [`supertest`](https://github.com/ladjs/supertest) executed against [`testRuntime.getHandlersCallback()`](https://docs.dbos.dev/api-reference/testing-runtime#runtimegethandlerscallback) to test HTTP handling logic in combination with the DBOS-based application code.
+* [`supertest`](https://github.com/ladjs/supertest) executed against [`DBOS.getHTTPHandlersCallback()`](https://docs.dbos.dev/typescript/reference/transactapi/dbos-class#http-testing) to test HTTP handling logic in combination with the DBOS-based application code.
-* `testRuntime.send` and `testRuntime.retrieveWorkflow` to examine and interact with the workflow under test.
+* `DBOS.send` and `DBOS.retrieveWorkflow` to examine and interact with the workflow under test.
-* `testRuntime.setConfig` to set [application configuration](https://docs.dbos.dev/api-reference/configuration/#application) items, allowing the resulting behavior to be unit-tested.
+* `DBOS.setConfig` to set [application configuration](https://docs.dbos.dev/typescript/reference/configuration#application) items, allowing the resulting behavior to be unit-tested.

 The `shop-backend` project uses a few additional testing techniques:
 * Using `testRuntime.invoke` to call application functions without creating HTTP-style requests (via `supertest`).